 Kulvivat is one of only two rising sophomores in the Summer Research program this year, and relishes the opportunity.

 “In my field it’s really competitive to get internships or jobs during undergrad, but you have to have experience and have to start somewhere,” he said.
 “Very rarely do you see a rising sophomore with an opportunity like this.
-Most of my friends who are also trying to become engineers are back home flipping burgers this summer, and I’m here getting to apply myself and getting to take an extra step towards reaching my goals.”Tags: Engineering Physics, environmental science, environmental studies, Jdody Misidor, Sarah Sojka, seagrass, student faculty research, summer research, summer research 2019
+Most of my friends who are also trying to become engineers are back home flipping burgers this summer, and I’m here getting to apply myself and getting to take an extra step towards reaching my goals.”Tags: Engineering Physics, environmental science, environmental studies, Jdody Misidor, marine science, Sarah Sojka, seagrass, student faculty research, summer research, summer research 2019